• broken image

 (she/her/hers)

 Leah graduated from the University of Michigan in 2022, earning a B.A. with a double major in Psychology and History.
 She is interested in examining how adverse childhood experiences impact brain and behavioral development.
-Leah plans to apply to clinical psychology PhD programs for a Fall 2024 start.
+Leah plans to apply to Clinical Psychology PhD programs for a Fall 2024 start.
 Outside of the lab, Leah enjoys playing with her kitten, powerlifting, and watching Marvel movies.

 broken image